Everything You Need to Pack for Your Artist Residency

-When I was accepted into a residency program, I began researching as much as I could about what I needed to bring.
-Unfortunately, nobody had compiled a good basic residency packing lists for artists or at least from what I could find.
-My research brought up a lot of vacation packing lists and information about specific residencies.
-I spent a lot of time packing and considering what I needed to bring, making piles and trying to stay organized.
+When I was accepted into my first residency program back in 2011, I began researching as much as I could about what I needed to bring.
+At that time, nobody had compiled a good basic residency packing list for artists.
+My research brought up a lot of vacation packing lists or information about specific residencies.
+I spent many weeks prior to my residency packing and considering what I needed to bring.
+While sorting, making piles, and trying to stay organized, I saved my master list of what I brought so I could share my tips and list with other creatives.

-International Packing: This list was compiled with a travel-by-car residency in mind.
-This list will be different for artists especially if you travel by air to your residency or if you are doing an international residency as some of these materials won’t be allowed on the plane.
+This list was compiled with a travel-by-car residency in mind.
+This list will be different for artists especially if you travel by air to your residency or if you are doing an international residency.
+Please note that some materials won’t be allowed airplanes, or have limitations.

 - Packing blankets or shipping supplies for completed work